top of page

 - Leslie Boghosian Murphy

-Due to COVID, bus ridership surpassed subway transit for the first time in NYC in over 50 years.
-In normal times, over 6 million people use our buses and subways daily.
+Over 5 million people use our NYC buses and subways daily.
 We have to capitalize on this chance to restructure our mass transit system with priorities on designated bus lanes, redesigning the outdated bus network and a fossil fuel free fleet.
-I am committed into installing wide spread speed cameras.
-They work and they take policing out of traffic enforcement.
+Coupled with a robust bike and micro-mobility network will help transition to a cleaner, more efficient way of getting around the city.
 75% of our subway stations are inaccessible to the disabled.
 We must do better.
 I will fight to bring transportation equity to our district.

 PUBLIC TRANSIT

 A high-quality public education is a cornerstone of the Democratic Party.
 I believe in strong support services including a guidance counselor and certified nurse in every school.
 I will work to close the middle and high school achievement and racial gap.
-We must provide an accelerated learning curriculum to all public NYC elementary schools, not just a segregated few.
-Our city now pays $325 million a year sending special needs kids to private schools.
+Our city now pays $1.3 billion a year sending special needs kids to private schools.
 We must have early screening and teaching for special education students.
 I support specialized educational and vocational programs preparing students for college and career readiness.
-I also strongly support the New Deal for CUNY, advocating for free higher public education.
+I also strongly support the New Deal for CUNY, advocating for free, higher public education.

 *Read how Leslie brought more teachers to PS33, PS51 & PS111 for remote learning.